freest-lang/freest-lang.github.io/getting started/linear-channels.md

 End         - close
 ```

-And to instantiate new channels we use `new`.
+To instantiate new channels we use `new`.
 For function types and comprehensive documentation,
   check out the [Prelude]({{ site.url }}{{ site.baseurl }}/documentation/prelude) documentation
   page.

-To implement a client of our `MathServer` is to follow the protocol (specified in the session
-  type).
-A very effective tip on programming with channels in FreeST is to **always program around
-  the session type**.
-If you first focus on your protocols, you give priority to designing how you
-  structure your processes and what each will do, and then the implementation will come naturally
-  by following said protocols.
+To implement a client of our `MathServer` is to follow the protocol (specified by the session type).
+A very effective tip on programming with channels in FreeST is to **always program around the session type**.
+If you focus on your protocols, you give priority to designing how you structure your processes, and then the implementation will come naturally by following said protocol.

 Let us begin implementing a simple `MathServer` client that wants the negation of `5`.
 Looking at
   the session type, our first step is to select an option (between `Negate` and `IsZero`):